Think Global, Act Glocal! Designing a Global Benefits Strategy

 Kristina holds a Bachelor of Science degree in Actuarial Science from University of St. Thomas in Minnesota and is an Associate of Society of Actuaries (ASA).

-Matias Arias-Duval is associate director of health insurance at Colgate-Palmolive Company where he is responsible for the development and implementation of the strategic direction of the company’s health and welfare benefits programs.
+Matias Arias-Duval is director of health & wellness benefits and total rewards at Colgate-Palmolive Company where he is responsible for the development and implementation of the strategic direction of the company’s health and welfare benefits programs.

 He began his career at Colgate-Palmolive Company in 1998 as a project leader in the global information technology group.
 In 2006 he joined the global HR service organization as a global benefit consultant responsible for the design, coordination and delivery of the Company’s benefits programs in the US and Puerto Rico.
 In 2011, his role expanded to also be responsible for the annual budget administration, employee communications, regulatory compliance, vendor management and analytics.

 He earned his System Engineer degree from the Universidad Abierta Interamericana in Buenos Aires, Argentina.

 Anthony Tropea is an experienced HR leader with a background in global benefits.
 He is curious, optimistic and enjoys learning and being challenged.

 Anthony has spent over eight years in international benefits.
 He helped design, implement and embed GSK’s first-of-its-kind, global flagship Health and Wellbeing programme, Partnership for Prevention (P4P).
 He has had the amazing opportunity to travel to and work in over 20 countries.